 When you want to receive the excluding VAT net amount from the gross sum, follow this formula: divide the gross amount with 1 and add the VAT percentage (meanwhile, if the VAT is 20%, you must divide with 1.20).
 Proceed with subtracting the gross amount, then do not forget to multiply with -1.
 Last but not least, you need to round to the closest.

-Vat calculator app
+Use the VAT calculator app

 We mean an instant algorithm that will calculate VAT backwards, show you the net amount with price excluding the tax of specific goods and services.
 Calculating VAT is no longer a tough or complicated task!

-We present you our VAT calculator app.
 The mobile application allows you to receive the easiest and most trustworthy way to calculate the tax rate, the price excluding VAT, the VAT inclusive, etc. Remove VAT from the net price or add VAT to the gross price to know how much you should pay at the end of your financial transactions for services and goods.